Shep Shepherd: Military service and touring musician

-In the Army, Shepherd met Billy Butlet, and was best man at his wedding, and in 1952, after his military service, Shepherd began working with Butler as part of Bill Doggett's group.
+In the Army, Shepherd met Billy Butler, and was best man at his wedding, and in 1952, after his military service, Shepherd began working with Butler as part of Bill Doggett's group.
 In 1956, Shepherd helped write Doggett's signature song, Honky Tonk.
 By the late 1990s, over 40 years later, Shepherd was still receiving enough royalties from this song to pay his phone bill.

 Return to New York and move to California

 Shepherd left Doggett's group in 1959 and returned to New York, where he worked in pit orchestras for Broadway shows, and as a music copyist and arranger.

-In 1964, Jimmy Crawford accepted a job from Sammy Davis, Jr. and arranged for Shepherd to take over his orchestra role on the Broadway musical Here's Love.
+In 1964, Jimmy Crawford accepted a job from Sammy Davis Jr. and arranged for Shepherd to take over his orchestra role on the Broadway musical Here's Love.
 When the show closed on Broadway, Shepherd was invited to participate as one of two musicians on a nationwide tour of the show.
 Shepherd and the conductor traveled from city to city with the cast, but for each stop on the tour a local group of 27 musicians was hired to be the pit orchestra and perform onstage musician roles, and Shepherd had to train them for their roles.

 When the tour ended, Shepherd found himself in San Francisco, and became a freelance musician there.